Event Hubs features and terminology

 Namespace

 An Event Hubs namespace is a management container for event hubs (or topics, in Kafka parlance).
-It provides DNS-integrated network endpoints and a range of access control and network integration management features such as IP filtering, virtual network service endpoint, and Private Link.
+It provides network endpoints and controls access through features like IP filtering, virtual network service endpoints, and Private Link.

 Partitions